tohyuting/tp/docs/DeveloperGuide.md

    1. Test case: Provided product (by name) is not found in the product list of the supplier/warehouse e.g. `delete ct/pw i/1000 pd/P`<br>
       Expected: No product is deleted.
 Error details is shown in the status message.
 Status bar remains the same.

+### Updating a Product in a Supplier/Warehouse

+1. Update command format: `update ct/TYPE i/INDEX pd/PRODUCT_NAME [q/QUANTITY] [t/TAG…​]`

+   1. Prerequisites: List all suppliers/warehouses using the `list` command.
+At least one warehouse/supplier in the list.
+First warehouse does not have the product `Panadol` while the first supplier has.

+   1. Test case: Product does not exist e.g. `update ct/w i/1 pd/Panadol q/350 t/Fever`<br>
+      Expected: Product with the name `Panadol` with the quantity `350` and tag `fever` added to the first warehouse.
+Details of the new product is shown in the display message.

+   1. Test case: Product exists and optional fields supplied e.g. `update ct/s i/1 pd/Panadol q/350 t/Fever`<br>
+      Expected: Product with the name `Panadol` in the first supplier is updated with the quantity `350` and tag `fever`.
+Details of the new product shown in the display message.

+   1. Test case: Product exists and no optional fields supplied e.g. `update ct/s i/1 pd/Panadol`<br>
+      Expected: No product is added or updated.
+Error details shown in the displayed message.

+   1. Test case: Non-positive index e.g. `update ct/w i/0 pd/Panadol q/350 t/Fever`<br>
+      Expected: No product is added or updated.
+Error details shown in the displayed message.

+   1. Test case: Index more than list size e.g. `update ct/w i/x pd/Panadol q/350 t/Fever` (where x is larger than the list size)
+      Expected: No product is added or updated.
+Similar to previous.

 ### Editing a Supplier

 1. Edit command format: `edit ct/s i/INDEX [n/NAME] [p/PHONE] [e/EMAIL] [r/REMARK]`